tylingsoft/markdown-core/README.md

     - GitHub pages
 - `mdc.xxx` => `xxx`
 - setup Travis CI and coveralls.io, add badges
+- load css in plugin code
     - mixin CSS, then does it still work for Node ?
 - add lots of plugins as peer dependencies